EndPointCorp/end-point-blog/2023/02/find-text-in-any-column.md

 It's not uncommon for me to want to find a particular text snippet in a PostgreSQL database.
 Easy enough, you might say.
-After all, that's what databases are for: you feed them a bunch of information, ask them questions in the form of a query, and they give you the answer.
+After all, that's what databases are for: You feed them a bunch of information, ask them questions in the form of a query, and they give you the answer.
 So just write a query, right?